It's an appealing income play to consider Sweetgreen Inc. (SG) - The Dwinnex

 Ratios:

-We take a closer look at SG’s different ratios to gain a better understanding of the stock.
+Our goal is to gain a better understanding of SG by taking a closer look at its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 8.70 and its Current Ratio is at 8.70.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades

 In addition, analysts’ ratings and any changes thereto give investors an idea of the stock’s future direction.
-In the most recent recommendation for this company, BofA Securities on June 27, 2022, initiated with a Neutral rating and assigned the stock a target price of $15.
+In the most recent recommendation for the company, Morgan Stanley on January 17, 2023, Downgraded its rating to Equal-Weight and sets its target price to $11 from $21 previously.

-On June 15, 2022, Cowen reiterated its Outperform rating and also upped its target price recommendation from $28 to $22.
+On June 27, 2022, BofA Securities started tracking the stock assigning a Neutral rating and target price of $15.

-On April 12, 2022, Citigroup started tracking the stock assigning a Neutral rating and target price of $32.Citigroup initiated its Neutral rating on April 12, 2022, with a $32 target price.
+Cowen reiterated its Outperform rating for the stock on June 15, 2022, while the target price for the stock was revised from $28 to $22.

 Insider Transactions:

-An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Nov 17 when McPhail James sold 6,174 shares for $13.50 per share.
 The transaction valued at 83,343 led to the insider holds 150,500 shares of the business.

 Carr Chris sold 7,478 shares of SG for $100,927 on Nov 17.
 The Chief Operating Officer now owns 158,420 shares after completing the transaction at $13.50 per share.
 On Nov 16, another insider, Shlossman Daniel, who serves as the Chief Marketing Officer of the company, sold 4,451 shares for $14.60 each.
 As a result, the insider received 64,981 and left with 239,819 shares of the company.